ETA (separatist group): French role

 Historically, members of ETA took refuge in France, particularly the French Basque Country.
 The leadership typically chose to live in France for security reasons, where police pressure was much less than in Spain.
 Accordingly, ETA's tactical approach had been to downplay the issue of independence of the French Basque country so as to get French acquiescence for their activities.
 The French government quietly tolerated the group, especially during Franco's regime, when ETA members could face the death penalty in Spain.
 In the 1980s, the advent of the GAL still hindered counter-terrorist cooperation between France and Spain, with the French government considering ETA a Spanish domestic problem.
-At the time, ETA members often travelled between the two countries using the French sanctuary as a base of operations.
+At the time, ETA members often travelled between the two countries using the French haven as a base of operations.

 With the disbanding of the GAL, the French government changed its position on the matter and in the 1990s initiated the ongoing period of active cooperation with the Spanish government against ETA, including fast-track transfers of detainees to Spanish tribunals that are regarded as fully compliant with European Union legislation on human rights and the legal representation of detainees.
 Virtually all of the highest ranks within ETA –including their successive "military", "political" or finances chiefs – have been captured in French territory, from where they had been plotting their activities after having crossed the border from Spain.

 In response to the new situation, ETA carried out attacks against French policemen and made threats to some French judges and prosecutors.
 This implied a change from the group's previous low-profile in the French Basque Country, which successive ETA leaders had used to discreetly manage their activities in Spain.